kunkel321/AutoCorrect2/README.md

 # Start Here.
 - Run: AutoCorrect2\Core\AutoCorrect2.exe
-- Then press Win+H
+- Then press _Win+H_

 # Updating to October 1st version.
 - You can use your existing HotstringLib.ahk file and log files.
-Just besure to put them in the AutoCorrect\Data\ folder.
+Just be sure to put them in the AutoCorrect\Data\ folder.
 - Important: Please note that MCLog.txt has been renamed to ManualCorrectionLog.txt.

 # Contributors.